mobilizeamerica/api/sql_data_dictionary/README.md

 The `participations` view contains information about a volunteer's individual signup to a specific timeslot for an event.
 This data is referred to as `Attendances` in the Public API.
-Participations that originated from an event signup page in another organization's feed are also displayed, but some of the fields will be masked.
+Participations that originated from an event signup page in another organization's feed are also displayed (when the viewing organization is the org in the `affiliation_id`), but some of the fields will be masked.

 | column name | type | description |
 | ----------- | ---- | ----------- |